-The Vice President of Clinical Operations will work in conjunction with the following team members: Chief Operations Officer, Chief Medical Officer, VP Clinical Operations, Regional Medical Directors, Regional Practice Administrator, Director of Quality, and local leadership (Facility Medical Director and/or Chief CRNA, On-site Administrator) to provide facility management and clinical services for Somnia, Inc. and affiliates anesthesia facility contracts.
+The Vice President of Clinical Operations will work in conjunction with the following team members: Chief Operations Officer, Chief Medical Officer, VP of Clinical Operations, Regional Medical Directors, Regional Practice Administrator, Director of Quality, and local leadership (Facility Medical Director and/or Chief CRNA, on-site Administrator) to provide facility management and clinical services for Somnia Inc. and affiliates anesthesia facility contracts.

 Responsible for the delivery of overall management of profit and loss to assigned contracts as well as clinical services.

 Serves as Vice President of Clinical Operations reporting to the Chief Operating Officer (COO).

 - Clinical Responsibilities

 - Provide clinical anesthesia in facilities requiring additional staff to meet contracted points-of-service.
 It is expected this position will provide clinical services on average of three (3) days per week.

 - Cross-credential at facilities across regions, where deemed necessary by senior clinical leadership, to provide clinical anesthesia coverage as part of Somnia’s growth strategy and contract maintenance process.